gitfish/sfdx-flexi-plugin/doc/commands/flexi/import-export.md

 The default paths are `hooks/preimportobject.ts` or `hooks/preimportobject.js` and this can be overridden in `sfdx-project.json` with a `preimportobject` entry under `hooks`.

+#### Use cases

+The primary use case for this step would be to modify data before it is imported to an org and to set any state that might be used in another hook later in the import process.
+The hook result maintains a state instance that persists for the duration of the import operation.
+This is typically useful if you want to get around managed package triggers or validation rules that you have no control over during the import process.

 #### Example

-The following example will suffix all the name field on all Account records with `-hook` that don't have the suffix before they're saved to the org:
+The following example will suffix the name field on all Account records with `-hook` before they're saved to the target org.
+It also adds in some state to restore the original account records in another hook.

 ```typescript
 import {